zulip/zulip/templates/zerver/help/include/create-bot-construct-url.md

 notifications sent to.
 If you do not specify a `stream`, the bot will send notifications via PMs to the creator of the bot.

-To change the topic used by the bot, simply append `&topic=name` to the end of the above URL, where `name` is your topic.
+If you'd like this integration to always send to the topic `your_topic`, just add `&topic=your_topic` to the end of the URL.